percona/percona-toolkit/src/go/k8s-debug-collector/README.md

     `--cluster` targeted pxc/psmdb cluster.
 By default data from all available clusters to be collected

 ### Requirements
-Installed and configured 'kubectl' is needed  for work
+Installed and configured 'kubectl'
+Installed and configured 'pt-mysql-summary'
+Installed and configured 'pt-mongodb-summary'